Colorado Rapids

 The Colorado Rapids are an American professional soccer club based in the Denver metropolitan area.
 The Rapids compete in Major League Soccer (MLS) as a member of the Western Conference.
 Founded in 1995, as part of the Anschutz Corporation, later to be a founding sports franchise of the global sports and entertainment concern AEG, the club is a founding member of MLS, playing their first season in 1996.

 The Rapids are owned by the Kroenke Sports & Entertainment, also owners of the Denver Nuggets of the NBA, Colorado Avalanche of the NHL, Colorado Mammoth of the NLL, and other sports teams outside of the state of Colorado.

-Colorado won their only MLS Cup in 2010, their second MLS Cup appearance.
-The first appearance was in 1997, losing to D.C.
-United.
-They were also runners-up of the U.S. Open Cup in the 1999 tournament, where they lost to the Rochester Raging Rhinos, the last time a non-MLS team won the Cup.
-The Rapids play their home games at Dick's Sporting Goods Park in Commerce City, moving to the stadium after it opened during the 2007 season.
+Colorado won the MLS Cup in 2010, their second MLS Cup appearance after falling short in 1997.
+They were runners-up of the U.S. Open Cup in 1999, losing to the Rochester Raging Rhinos, the last non-MLS team to win the tournament.
+The Rapids play their home games at Dick's Sporting Goods Park in Commerce City, since moving into the stadium after it opened during the 2007 season.